baubek408/Web_Scraping/README.md

 # Web_Scraping
-I have tried to use web scraping tools like Beautiful soup, request, html and etc.
+I have tried to use web scraping tools like Beautifulsoup, Playwright, requests, html and etc.